Hans Scholl: Medical studies and Wehrmacht

 In spring of 1937, he joined the Reich Labour Service, having volunteered for duty.
-He was discharged in March 1939 to attend medical school at the Ludwig Maximilian University of Munich.
-At the university he came into contact with professors, teachers, and students who represented positions that were clearly Christian-ethical and critical of the regime.
+He was discharged in March 1939 to attend medical school at the Ludwig-Maximilians-Universität München (LMU).
+At the university, he came into contact with professors, teachers, and students who represented positions that were clearly Christian-ethical and critical of the regime.
 Therefore, Hans began to question his own ideological position more critically.

 During the semester break, he was drafted as a medic for front service and took the rank of medical sergeant in the French campaign.
 What he experienced during direct frontline operations reinforced his personal stance against the rulers and the war in particular.
 Hans was again enrolled in the military service in the spring of 1941 as a medic in the Wehrmacht.

 Origins of the White Rose

 Between 1940 and 1941, Scholl, a former member of the Hitler Youth, began questioning the principles and policies of the Nazi regime.
-As a student at the University of Munich, Scholl met two Roman Catholic men of letters who redirected his life, inspiring him to turn from studying medicine and pursue religion, philosophy, and the arts.
-Through Schmorell, Scholl met medical student Traute Lafrenz in 1941.
-Scholl and Lafrenz soon became close friends, and for a time (summer 1941) they were lovers.
+As a student at the Ludwig-Maximilians-Universität München (LMU), Scholl met two Roman Catholic men of letters who redirected his life, inspiring him to turn from studying medicine and pursue religion, philosophy, and the arts.
+Through Schmorell, Scholl met female medical student Traute Lafrenz in 1941.
+Scholl and Lafrenz soon became close friends, and for a time in summer 1941 they were lovers.

 After their experiences at the Eastern Front, having learned about mass murder in Poland and the Soviet Union, Scholl and Alexander Schmorell felt compelled to take action.
 From the end of June until mid-July 1942, they wrote the first four leaflets.
-Quoting extensively from the Bible, Aristotle and Novalis, as well as Goethe and Schiller, the German poets, they appealed to what they considered the German intelligentsia, believing that these people would be easily convinced by the same arguments that also motivated the authors themselves.
+Quoting extensively from the Bible, Aristotle and Novalis, as well as German poets Goethe and Schiller, they appealed to what they considered the German intelligentsia, believing that these people would be easily convinced by the same arguments that also motivated the authors themselves.
 These leaflets were left in telephone books in public phone booths, mailed to professors and students, and taken by courier to other universities for distribution.

 From 23 July to 30 October 1942, Willi Graf, Scholl and Schmorell served again at the Soviet front, and activities ceased until their return.
 After their return, Willi Graf became one of the core members of the White Rose.
 Sophie was the second to last member to join.
 By the end of December 1942, Kurt Huber became the last main member of the White Rose.

 With six core members, two more White Rose pamphlets were created and circulated over the summer of 1942.

-The leaflets were distributed around the Ludwig Maximilian University of Munich, where many of the group members studied.
+The leaflets were distributed around the Ludwig-Maximilians-Universität München, where many of the group members studied.
 Leaflets were distributed at the University of Hamburg and in the city of Ulm as well.
 Additionally, leaflets were also mailed to doctors, scholars, and pub owners throughout Germany.